-- Those vehicles have by design a main lock (or some kill switch) that connects a pin to ground when in OFF position (German bikes: pin 2).
+- This type of wiring is used in motorcycles which originally already had magneto ignition and therefore switched off by shortcircuiting against ground. - Those vehicles have by design a main lock (or some kill switch) that connects a pin to ground when in OFF position (German bikes: pin 2).
 The blue(/white) wire of the ignition coil will be connected here.
-In that way the cut-off works like previously.

-Screw the high tension (ignition) cable ...

-- ... into the ignition coil and pull over the rubber seal before mounting the coil (it will be easier). - Please do not use any spark amplifying cables, such as "Nology supercables" or "hot wire".
-This will disturb the system and possibly damage it. - Please do use the cable arriving with the pack and not any old cable. - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
-Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables. - - Do not use spark plugs with an intern suppression resistor.
+In that way the cut-off works like previously. - ... into the ignition coil and pull over the rubber seal before mounting the coil (it will be easier). - Please do use the cable arriving with the pack and not any old cable. - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
+Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables. - Do not use spark plugs with an intern suppression resistor.
 NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).